How to Use Box Breathing to Calm Anxiety in Under 3 Minutes

 An at-home guide for the Recharge subcategory

-Anxiety can strike anywhere—at your desk, in bed, or during a quiet moment when your mind won’t stop racing.
+Anxiety can strike anywhere, at your desk, in bed, or during a quiet moment when your mind won’t stop racing.
+It often manifests as a tight chest, shallow breathing, or a mental loop of worst case scenarios that feels impossible to break.
 The good news?
 You don’t need special equipment, a therapist on speed dial, or even 20 minutes of free time to regain calm.
 With just three minutes and your breath, you can activate your body’s natural relaxation response using a powerful, science-backed technique: box breathing.

-Also known as square breathing or tactical breathing, box breathing is used by Navy SEALs, athletes, and therapists alike to reduce stress, sharpen focus, and reset the nervous system.
+Also known as square breathing or tactical breathing, box breathing is used by Navy SEALs, elite athletes, and licensed therapists alike to reduce stress, sharpen focus, and reset the nervous system.
+These high pressure professionals use it because it works under extreme duress, which means it is more than enough to handle a stressful email or a restless night.
 Best of all?
-It’s simple, silent, and can be done anywhere—even in your pajamas.
+It’s simple, silent, and can be done anywhere, even in your pajamas.

 What You'll Need